-It’s almost 1099 time of year again!
+It’s 1099 time of year again!
 But what does that mean and who should pay attention?
 Read on to find out!

 So who gets a 1099-NEC?
 Typically, this form is issued to independent contractors, janitorial services, third-party accounts and any other worker paid for services who is not on your payroll and not your employee.